yetanotherco/aligned_layer/README.md

 The state is backuped on ```contracts/scripts/anvil/state```

 Eigenlayer contract deployment is almost the same as the EigenLayer contract deployment on mainnet.
 Changes are described on the file.

+### Aggregator

+Current aggregator implementation is WIP.
+The RPC method `Aggregator.SubmitTaskResponse` expects a `SignedTaskResponse` as body and returns 0 if args.TaskResponse is not empty, and 1 otherwise.

+Check `common/types/signed_task_response.go` for specification on `SignedTaskResponse`.